 The primary source of funds for affordable housing activities in Burbank was previously derived from the Redevelopment Agency housing set-aside fund.
 The elimination of redevelopment agencies in the State of California prompted the creation of the Successor Agency to the Redevelopment Agency of the City of Burbank governed by the Oversight Board.
-The duties of the Successor Agency are primarily to make payments on the former Redevelopment Agency enforceable obligations and to wind down the activities of the former Redevelopment Agency.
+The duties of the Successor Agency are primarily to make payments on the former Redevelopment Agency.
 With the passage of AB 1484 in June 2012, the Supplemental Educational Revenue Augmentation Funds (SERAF) borrowed by the State from Redevelopment Agencies Low and Moderate-Income Housing Funds were required to be repaid and deposited into each Successor Agency's Housing Asset Fund.
 As of fiscal year 2020/21, the City had a balance of \$1.6 million in the Housing Asset Fund.
 The last debt repayment to the Successor Housing Agency will be in 2022/23, resulting in approximately \$5 million available during the planning period to support affordable housing.